GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 ## Concepts

-* Andrew: Reuse and update "Introductions" section from [top level README](readme.md)
+> TODO For this section, reuse and update "Introductions" section from [top level README](readme.md)

 ### Built-in Rule Types